luphord/awesome-stars/README.md

 ## JavaScript

+- [webaudiofont](https://github.com/surikov/webaudiofont) - Use full GM set of musical instruments to play MIDI and single sounds or effects.
+Support for reverberation and equaliser.
+No plugins, no Flash.
+Pure HTML5 implementation compatible with desktop and mobile browser.
+See live examples.
 - [leon](https://github.com/leon-ai/leon) - 🧠 Leon is your open-source personal assistant.
 - [awesome-selfhosted](https://github.com/awesome-selfhosted/awesome-selfhosted) - A list of Free Software network services and web applications which can be hosted on your own servers
 - [jitsi-meet](https://github.com/jitsi/jitsi-meet) - Jitsi Meet - Secure, Simple and Scalable Video Conferences that you use as a standalone app or embed in your web application.